ThePush/autoclicker/readme.md

 * Then execute the program with ```./autoclicker.sh```

-* Press any key to begin a session and any key to stop it.
+* Press any key to begin a session and any key to stop it